hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/questions_and_answers/396_selections_from_the_math_diary.md

 calculation?

 *A*. — There is no mention of such divisions in the Vedas.
-They are arbitrary assumptions of Paurânika times.
+They are arbitrary assumptions of Paurānika times.

 *Q*. — Is the relation between concepts and words necessary and immutable, or accidental and conventional?